Illinois Traffic Violation and DUI Lawyers

 Bonus Question: Ok, what next?

 Now that you have answers to the general questions, we should discuss the specifics of your ticket.
-We want to know about the traffic stop, which tickets you received, your driving history, etc. We can also our best to answer your questions about possible outcomes, legal fees, and attending court.
+We want to know about the traffic stop, which tickets you received, your driving history, etc. We can also do our best to answer your questions about possible outcomes, legal fees, and attending court.

 If you fill out the form below during business hours, someone from our office will contact you within 15 minutes.
 If you submit it after hours, we’ll contact you the next morning to discuss your traffic matter.
 Or, just give us a call to speak with a legal assistant or traffic attorney now.